kiboko-labs/kloud/README.md

 This project aims at building your Docker stack for [OroCommerce](https://oroinc.com/b2b-ecommerce/), [OroCRM](https://oroinc.com/orocrm/), [OroPlatform](https://oroinc.com/oroplatform/) and [Marello](https://www.marello.com/) development.

-> ⚠️ Nota: Those stacks are not suited for production hosting
+> ⚠️ Nota: Those stacks are not suited for production hosting, but to provide an environment based on Docker as identical as possible to OroCloud on a personal computer.

 * [Installation](#installation)
 * [Usage](#usage)